hclivess/Bismuth/_FILES_DESCRIPTION.md

 Non documented, probably outdated.

 ## apihandler.py (*module*)
-Class to handle extra API commands, that are not part of the code nodes protocol.
+Class to handle extra API commands, that are not part of the core nodes protocol.
-Used by Json-RPC serverand other third party interaction.
+Used by Json-RPC server and other third party interaction.
 Prefered entry point for adding new generic features.

 ## apidirs.py (*module*)